Volos: Ottoman era

 Ottoman rule was not yet firm.
-The first period of Ottoman control lasted from 1393–1397, followed by another c.
+The first period of Ottoman control lasted from 1393 to 1397, followed by another c.
 1403, but it was not until 1423 that Volos was definitively incorporated into the Ottoman Empire.
 The Ottoman name of the city was قلز.
 The Ottomans strengthened the town's fortifications against a possible Venetian attack, and installed not only a garrison, but also Muslim settlers from Anatolia.
 The local Christian population in turn moved to the slopes of Pelion.
 From this time on, Volos became the chief settlement on the Pagasetic Gulf.

 The city began to spread outside its walls in the late 16th/early 17th centuries, coinciding with a growth in commerce, helped by the city's famed twice-weekly local fair and the first works at the waterfront harbour.
 The fortress was captured by the Venetians under Francesco Morosini in 1665, during the Cretan War, but recovered and refortified by the Ottomans.

 In May 1821, at the beginning of the Greek Revolution, the Greek rebels of Mount Pelion tried to capture the fortress but failed.
 On 8 April 1827, the Greek fleet, under the command of the British philhellene Frank Abney Hastings, captured five Ottoman ships in the city's harbour and forced the local garrison to evacuate the fortress.
 The provisional government of Greece claimed Volos as part of Greek national territory, but the Treaty of Constantinople (1832), which established a Greek independent state, set its northern boundary along a line running south from Arta to Volos.
 Volos was incorporated into the Greek Kingdom in November 1881 with the rest of Thessaly.